It was 8:00 am & I leapt from bed (something that quite literally, *never* happens in my house). “Did I just hear what I think I heard?”

 Before you spend tons of time wondering how to get sales on Etsy and creating the perfect photos, titles, tags, and agonizing over your listings it can’t hurt to reach out to some close friends and family to pick their brain.
 Make sure they like your product and think it’s sell-able on Etsy.

 Caveat: remember these people might not be your target customer.
 Even if they aren’t supportive of your product, someone out there might still like to purchase it.
 Survey several people about your product and take their thoughts collectively as a whole.
 Use it to market your product better.

 Are your listings getting views?
 Are they getting visits?
 Favorites?

-As this information starts to trickle in over the week or two after you post your listing, make sure your item is being found and liked.
+As this traffic information starts to trickle in over the week or two (found in your Etsy stats page) after you post your listing, make sure your item is being found and liked.
 If it’s not, consider making changes to your titles, tags, and listing photos to boost your listings in search rank.

 The key here is to look critically at your statistics.
 For instance, if your listing is getting a lot of views (being found in Etsy search) but it isn’t getting visits (people aren’t clicking on your listing to learn more), then this might mean there is a problem with your title or main listing photo.
 Think critically about these numbers.

 & don’t try to edit them too much.
 Etsy’s search bar needs a little time to catch up to what people are liking, clicking, etc. Set them and forget them for at least 3-4 weeks.